Graph-Based Methods for Discrete Choice: Discussion

 \section{Discussion}

 As we have seen, social and geographic network structure can be very useful in modeling the choices of a group of connected individuals, since people tend to have more similar preferences to their network neighborhood than to distant strangers.
 Several possible explanations are possible for this phenomenon: people may be more likely to become friends with similarly-minded individuals (homophily) or trends may spread across existing friendships (contagion).
-Unfortunately, determining whether homophily or contagion is responsible for similar behavior among friends is notoriously difficult (and often impossible~\cite{shalizi2011homophily}).
+Unfortunately, determining whether homophily or contagion is responsible for similar behavior among friends is notoriously difficult (and often impossible~\citep{shalizi2011homophily}).

-We observed poor performance from the GCN relative to the standard and Laplacian-regularized choice models, but we do not claim that GNNs in general are ill-suited to choice modeling.
-As we noted, there are many GCN hyperparameters that could be fine-tuned to possibly improve this performance, although this might not be practical for non-machine learning experts.
+We saw poor performance from the GCN relative to the logit models---as we noted, there are many hyperparameters that could be fine-tuned to possibly improve this performance, although this might not be practical for non-experts.
 Additionally, there are a host of other GNNs that could outperform GCNs in a choice task.
 Our contributions in this area are to demonstrate how GNN models can be adapted for networked choice problems and to encourage further exploration of such problems.
-However, our findings are consistent with several lines of recent work that show simple propagation-based methods outperforming graph neural networks~\cite{huang2020combining,wu2019simplifying,he2020lightgcn}.
+However, our findings are consistent with several lines of recent work that show simple propagation-based methods outperforming graph neural networks~\citep{huang2020combining,wu2019simplifying,he2020lightgcn}.